COVID-19 UPDATE – We continue to use Covid protocols in the clinic and patients are required to wear a mask during treatment.

 However, some insurance companies stipulate that you must be referred by your GP for osteopathic treatment in order to claim back your treatment fees, so it is worth checking this in advance if you are planning to use your insurance to cover the costs.

+Your safety is our priority.
+During this Covid-19 pandemic we have even stricter protocols in place in our clinic to allow us to continue seeing our patients.
+Please see our ‘News page’ for more details.
 All the Wellbeing Osteopaths are registered with the General Osteopathic Council (GOsC), which regulates standards of safety and competence within the profession, and are permitted to use the title Registered Osteopath.
 Osteopaths have to train for a minimum of 4 years.
 They also have to carry out continuing professional development in order to stay registered.
 Osteopathy has an excellent safety record and osteopaths will always discuss any relevant risk factors with you before treatment, if that is applicable.

 In 1993 osteopathy became the first major complementary healthcare profession to be accorded statutory recognition under the 1993 Osteopaths Act.
 It is a criminal offence for anyone in the UK to call themselves an osteopath unless they are registered with the GOsC.